monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 # Phase 2 - Adding Typescript

-To start adding Typescript, we must, of course, install Typescript.
-But we also need to make sure that Jest doesn't freak out about it -- and that TS like show the JS files look, and vice versa.
+To start adding Typescript, I must, of course, install Typescript.
+But I also need to make sure that Jest doesn't freak out about it -- and that TS like show the JS files look, and vice versa.
 So writing this sentence, I'm expecting a few issues that could possibly make me spend a lot of time in tinkering around with build processes.
 (I think of that stuff as the "plumbing".
 Not necessarily fun work, but it is rewarding when you've finished up and built a good, solid build process that really works.)

 To avoid unnecessary issues when converting JS files to TS, I usually start with the fringes of my project's dependency tree and work towards the main files.
 This way, I don't fall into the trap of resolving long chains of TS typechecking errors.
 Instead, the leaves and branches of my dependency tree -- the files that have the least number of imports -- are converted to TS first.
 For every file thus converted, Intellisense starts offering much more useful hints, making working with other JS files incrementally easier.
 Essentially, I'm not going against the grain.
 Instead, I'm working WITH the toolset, in an incremental way.

 This project is super easy.
 There aren't that many files.
 I'll start with `constants.js`, then move on to `utils.js`, then convert `index.js`.
-Then I will convert the `test` files we just made in the previous phase.
-Finally, I'll modify the examples to use typescript, and we will be done.
+Then I will convert the `test` files I just made in the previous phase.
+Finally, I'll modify the examples to use typescript, and I will be done.

 So let's have at it.

-## Phase 2a - Installing Typescript
+## Phase 2a - Installing Typescript and converting my first file

+### Installing Typescript

 Installing typescript is pretty easy.